Disentanglement via Latent Quantization: Discussion

-Lastly, we hope this method, its future versions, and other methods the field develops are able to deliver on the original promise of disentangled representation learning---to learn human-interpretable representations in complex, real-world situations, and to leverage the interpretability to empower human decision-making.
-This will require methods that can disentangle out-of-distribution data samples, that work for generic data types, and that can learn (or infer) compositional primitives from sparse interactions with data.
-We are optimistic that latent quantization is a step in the direction towards robust, interpretable, and flexible learning in neural networks.
+Lastly, we hope this method, its future versions, and other methods the field develops are able to deliver on the original motivation for disentangled representation learning---to learn human-interpretable representations in complex, real-world situations, and to leverage the interpretability to empower human decision-making.
+This will require methods that can disentangle out-of-distribution data samples, that work for generic data types, and that can learn compositionally from sparse interactions with data.
+We suspect that latent quantization may have a role to play in these directions.